Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 *a) Upon issuing a punishment, the Regulations Department must inform the plaintiff of the punishment, with appropriate documentation detailing the case.*

-3) Regulation personnel internally ranking Division Director+ on the Regulations Department team are granted permission to issue a Detain-on-Site order for a Nova Corporation Member if deemed necessary and with valid reason.
+3) Regulation personnel internally ranking Chief Regulating Official+ on the Regulations Department team are granted permission to issue a Detain-on-Site order for a Nova Corporation Member if deemed necessary and with valid reason.

 ## **Section 5: The Department of Operations**